 Vomiting and diarrhoea in cats

-Cats often vomit or develop diarrhoea.
-The reason for this may be simple, such as a hairball, however the cause could be more serious.
-Whether the symptoms self-resolve or whether your cat needs to see a vet will depend on how he or she is in themselves and what the vomit or diarrhoea looks like.
+Cats often vomit or develop diarrhoea, when should we treat?
+The reason for the vomiting or diarrhoea may be simple, such as a hairball, however the cause could be more serious.
+Whether the symptoms stop on their own, or whether your cat needs to see a vet, will depend on how he or she is in themselves and what the vomit or diarrhoea looks like.

 - Nausea before the event: drooling, lip licking, excessive swallowing